 (1) (a) The department may require that the uninsured employer pay to the fund a penalty of either up to

-double treble the
+double double the

 premium amount the employer would have paid on the payroll of the employer's workers in this state if the employer had

-for periods within the 3 years when the employer was uninsured.
+the 3 years when the employer was uninsured.
 (2)(b) The fund shall receive collect from an uninsured employer an amount equal to all benefits paid or to be paid from

 the fund to an injured employee of the uninsured employer.
 (3) The department may determine that the $1,000 assessments that are charged against an insurer in each case of an